Differential KO-theory: constructions, computations, and applications: Appendix: Higher categorical framework

 The $\infty$-category of spectra $\mathscr{S}{\rm p}$ admits the structure of a symmetric monoidal $\infty$-category (via the smash product).
 This $\infty$-category can be presented (for example) by the simplicial model structure on symmetric spectra \cite{HSS}.
 Other presentations by orthogonal spectra and $S$-module spectra are Quillen equivalent to this one \cite[Theorem 0.1]{MMSS}, so these spectra can be presented as topological spectra if needed. \begin{proposition}[Monoidal structure] The category of sheaves of spectra $\mathscr{S}{\rm h}_{\infty}(\mathscr{M}{\rm an};\mathscr{S}{\rm p})$ admits the structure of a symmetric monoidal $\infty$-category.
 Moreover, the topological realization functor

-preserves the product. \end{proposition} \theproof That $\mathscr{S}{\rm h}_{\infty}(\mathscr{M}{\rm an};\mathscr{S}{\rm p})$ carries symmetric monoidal structure inherited from $\mathscr{S}{\rm p}$ is \cite[Proposition 1.15]{LurDag}.
-To see that $\Pi$ preserves this product, observe that by the proof of \cite[Proposition 1.15]{LurDag} (via \cite[Lemma 1.13]{LurDag}), the smash product of sheaves is computed in presheaves.
+preserves products. \end{proposition} \theproof That $\mathscr{S}{\rm h}_{\infty}(\mathscr{M}{\rm an};\mathscr{S}{\rm p})$ carries symmetric monoidal structure inherited from $\mathscr{S}{\rm p}$ is \cite[Proposition 1.15]{Lur}.
+To see that $\Pi$ preserves this product, observe that by the proof of \cite[Proposition 1.15]{Lur} (via \cite[Lemma 1.13]{Lur}), the smash product of sheaves is computed in presheaves.
 Hence it suffices to show that $\Pi$ preserves the product at the level of presheaves.
 On presheaves, $\Pi$ is presented by the colimit operation.
-Since the smash product preserves colimits in each variable, the claim follows. \endofproof
+Since the smash product preserves colimits in each variable, we are done. \endofproof

-Just as one can take the infinite loop space of a spectrum and form the infinite suspension spectrum of a pointed space, so too can one define these operations in the case of sheaves.
-Indeed, in category of pointed smooth stacks $\sh_{\infty}(\mathscr{M}{\rm an})_+$, one can define the suspension in a natural way: namely via the $\infty$-pushout

-Using this operation, one can form a sequence of pointed smooth stacks which give rise to a spectrum object in the category of smooth stacks.
-Forming the associated spectrum gives a sheaf of spectra $\Sigma^{\infty}X$.
-In a similar way, one can identify a sheaf of spectra $\E\in \sh_{\infty}(\mathscr{M}{\rm an};\mathscr{S}{\rm p})$ with a spectrum object in $\sh_{\infty}(\mathscr{M}{\rm an})_+$.
-Then, forming the infinite loop space means taking the zero stack $\E_0$ of this spectrum object.